Skip to main content

 Research Fellowship - Mossavar Rahmani Center for Business and Government, Harvard Kennedy School

-Dr. Shaloo Puri is a global health leader with more than 24 years of progressive experience and transformational impact in complex multi-sectoral settings at country and global levels.
-She has held leadership positions in eminent organizations including Harvard University, World Economic Forum and World Health Organization (WHO), working in collaboration with USAID, Global Fund, Gates Foundation, World Bank, other development and UN agencies, and public and private sectors.
-Her career has traversed clinical medicine, research, policy analysis, leadership and management of grassroots, national and global health organizations and interventions.
-Dr. Puri is known to be a distinguished thought leader with expertise in innovative multi-stakeholder partnerships across the spectrum of global health and health systems.
+Shaloo Puri received her MBBS and postgraduate training in respiratory diseases from Delhi University in India.
+She went on to earn her MPH from Harvard T. H. Chan School of Public Health followed by an MPA and the Mason Fellowship in Public Policy and Management from Harvard University’s Kennedy School.
+She is a global health leader with over 28 years of experience of transformational impact in complex multi- sectoral settings at country and global levels.
+She has held leadership positions in premier organizations including Harvard University, World Economic Forum and World Health Organization (WHO), in collaboration with USAID, Global Fund, Gates Foundation, World Bank, UN and other international public and private institutes.
+She is a distinguished thought leader and strategist with expertise in policy research, health systems strengthening, health sector reform, and in leading innovative multi-stakeholder partnerships and educational programs across the spectrum of global health and health systems.

 Key Policy Papers, Technical Reports and Other Publications